GrooveStomp/advent_of_code/README.md

                 ├── rust
                 └── zig

 Unless otherwise specified, all programs are written with no option switches and no usage text.
-If input is required, it is expected to be in a file in the immediate parent directory named `input.txt`, and any output is written directly to stdout without any kind of formatting or context.
+If input is required, it is taken as a command line argument.
+Typical input involves specifying a filename as a CLI parameter.
+Any output is written directly to stdout without any kind of formatting or context.